-The nautae Rhodanici were part of a prominent corporation of fluvial transporters who traded on the Rhodanus river (Rhône) in southern Gaul.
-They were based in Lugdunum (Lyon), capital of the Three Gauls at the confluence of the rivers Rhône and Saône, where they erected honorary monuments, elected patrons and took part in the local religious festivities.
+The nautae Rhodanici were part of a prominent corporation of fluvial transporters who traded on the Rhodanus River (Rhône) in southern Gaul.
+They were based in Lugdunum (Lyon), the capital of the Three Gauls at the confluence of the rivers Rhône and Saône, where they erected honorary monuments, elected patrons, and participated in local religious festivities.
 They were important players in the transportation of goods in an area where river commerce was central to the local economy.

 Now the whole of this country is watered by rivers: some of them flow down from the Alps, the others from the Cemmenus and the Pyrenees; and some of them are discharged into the ocean, the others into Our Sea.
 Further, the districts through which they flow are plains, for the most part, and hilly lands with navigable water-courses.
 Strabo, Geographica, IV, I, 2

-The dense network of navigable rivers played a capital role in the economic prosperity of the Gallic provinces and greatly stimulated the development of trade in the Roman empire.
+The dense network of navigable rivers played a capital role in the economic prosperity of the Gallic provinces and greatly stimulated the development of trade in the Roman Empire.
 Ancient authors concur that Gaul prospered greatly because of the importance of the rivers.
 Pliny and Strabo attached great importance to river navigation and the development of local ravine communities (Campbell 2012).
-In his Geographica, Strabo tells us that goods were transported to Gaul mainly by rivers with the Rhône river basin being an important inland trade and transportation route, interconnected via the Rhine and therefore part of a larger transport network.
-Freight from all over the Mediterranean was transferred there to riverboats, then hauled up the Rhône, Saône and Rhine waterways to supply the northern reaches of the empire, including the legions along the German frontier.
+In his Geographica, Strabo tells us that goods were transported to Gaul mainly by rivers, with the Rhône river basin being an important inland trade and transportation route, interconnected via the Rhine and, therefore, part of a larger transport network.
+Freight from all over the Mediterranean was transferred to riverboats, then hauled up the Rhône, Saône and Rhine waterways to supply the northern reaches of the empire, including the legions along the German frontier.

 […] the voyage which the Rhodanus affords inland is a considerable one, even for vessels of great burden, and reaches numerous parts of the country, on account of the fact that the rivers which fall into it are navigable, and in their turns receive most of the traffic.
 Strabo, Geographica, IV, I, 14

-The Rhône originates in the Rhône Glacier in the Swiss Alps and, flowing through Lake Geneva continues to the low shores of the Mediterranean over a distance of 800 kilometres.
+The Rhône originates in the Rhône Glacier in the Swiss Alps and, flowing through Lake Geneva, continues to the low shores of the Mediterranean over 800 kilometres.
 It is infamous for its strong and turbulent current, making it difficult to sail upstream.
 It is the fastest and most powerful river in France.

-In some towns such as Nemausus (Nimes) and Arelate (Arles), special seats in the amphitheatre and theatre were reserved for the Nautes nautae.
-An inscription (CIL XII, 3316) from the podium wall of the amphitheatre of Nimes reads “To the sailors of the Ardèche and Ouvèze were given 25 places / the sailors of the Rhône and the Saône 40 places by decree of the council of Nemausus” (see here).
-The important role of these boatmen and the status of their corporation is evidenced by the extent of epigraphic —— (see J.B.
+In some towns, such as Nemausus (Nimes) and Arelate (Arles), special seats in the amphitheatre and theatre were reserved for the Nautes nautae.
+An inscription (CIL XII, 3316) from the podium wall of the amphitheatre of Nimes reads, “To the sailors of the Ardèche and Ouvèze were given 25 places / the sailors of the Rhône and the Saône 40 places by decree of the council of Nemausus” (see here).
+The important role of these boatmen and their corporation’s status is evidenced by the extent of epigraphic —— (see J.B.
 Campbell & K. Verboven).
 Some of the inscriptions also attest to their direct involvement in imperial activities.
 The nautae were dedicated to the imperial cult and joined other local collegia and cities in celebrating the emperor (CIL XIII, 5096 & AE, 1939, 207), as in the case of our inscription of Hadrian from Tournon-sur-Rhône.

 From the inscription, we learn that during the third tribunician power of Hadrian (AD 119), the boatmen of the Rhône erected an honorary monument in gratitude to their reigning emperor, praising his generosity.
 But what was the reason that prompted the boatmen of the Rhône to salute Hadrian’s indulgentia in a town as small as Tournon-sur-Rhône?
-Their dedication testifies to the relationship that these boatmen had with the imperial state but does not let us determine what form Hadrian’s largesse took, or even if actual benefactions were given (Boatwright 2000).
+Their dedication testifies to these boatmen’s relationship with the imperial state but does not let us determine what form Hadrian’s largesse took or even if actual benefactions were given (Boatwright 2000).